 X+7 = 10 = 10-7 = 3

 In this example, the student isn’t balancing the equation.
 Most likely, they are solving in their head and writing out their work as an afterthought.
-While the answer is correct, this strategy will only work for the simplest of number sentences.
+While the answer is correct, this strategy will only work for the simplest of equations.

 Number sentence proofs will help your students avoid this type of error.
 And the best part is that you don’t need to add another topic to your curriculum.
 You can easily turn most standards into a number sentence proof activity.